saylordotorg/course_sales101/Unit02.md

+---
+layout: default
+title: "SALES101: Marketing Fundamentals"
+course_description: "An introduction to the basic elements of marketing for businesses and nonprofit organizations."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Understanding Customers, Target Marketing, and Market Segmentation** <span id="2"></span>
 *When an organization thinks about marketing as a transaction—that is,